-What is the prime rate today?
+What is the current prime rate?

-You're probably getting the impression that the Fed sets the prime rate.
+You may be getting the impression that the Fed sets the prime rate.
 It doesn't, though there is a close relationship between the prime rate and the Fed's federal funds rate.

 Prime rate definition